Last update: September 15, 2017

 As a kid, I was in awe of skyscrapers.
-Even at four years old, I would count the windows from ground level to top floor.
-And of all the buildings in the world, the Petronas Towers were my favorite.
+Even at four years old, I would count the windows from the ground level to the top floor.
+And of all the buildings in the world, the Petronas Towers in Kuala Lumpur were my favorite.

-Now fifteen years old, the Petronas Towers have come to symbolize the Kuala Lumpur skyline.
-The amazing thing is that Kuala Lumpur isn’t the region’s largest city — far from it.
-Yet, it has commanded a sense of respect that comes with having your own record-setting skyscrapers.
+Now over fifteen years old, the Petronas Towers have come to symbolize Kuala Lumpur and are the icon of its skyline.
+The amazing thing is that Kuala Lumpur isn’t even the region’s largest city — far from it.
+Yet, it has commanded a sense of respect that comes from having your own record-setting skyscrapers.

 While some say Malaysia has become an expensive country to live in, the reality is that you can live relatively cheaply by Western standards, or you can choose to have a low-tax home and spend as much as you like.

-For those that agree with me that Asia will own the twenty-first century — and who want to be here to take part in that — living in Asia is an exciting thing.
-The exotic culture, fantastic foods and interesting people all seem a world away from the Western world… because, of course, they are.
+For those that agree that Asia will own the twenty-first century — and who want to be here to take part in that — living in Asia is an exciting thing.
+The exotic culture, fantastic food, and interesting people all seem a world away from Western countries … because, of course, they are.

 However, finding the perfect place to live in Asia can be tough.

-I’ve long spoken highly of the Philippines.
-In addition to their being one of the great economic reformers of the modern day, plenty of people there speak excellent English.
+I’ve long spoken highly of the Philippines, specifically Manila.
+In addition to being one of the great economic reformers of the modern day, plenty of people there speak excellent English.
 Plus, the Philippines offers more Western-style amenities than other Asian countries, such as more familiar-looking kitchen appliances.